Janelle Saffin

-Janelle Anne Saffin (born 1 November 1954) is an Australian Labor Party politician.
+Janelle Anne Saffin (born 1 November 1954) is an Australian politician and a member of the Labor Party.
 She has been the Member for Lismore in the New South Wales Legislative Assembly since 23 March 2019.
 She was the Member for Page in the Australian House of Representatives from 2007 to 2013, and a Member of the New South Wales Legislative Council from 1995 to 2003.

 Early life

 Saffin was born into a working-class family in Ipswich in Queensland.
 She left school at thirteen, and worked in a range of unskilled jobs before gaining her Intermediate Certificate at TAFE.
 She moved to Lismore at the age of 24, and began working as the co-ordinator of a women's refuge.
 She also established a domestic violence liaison committee with the local police, which was the first of its kind outside Sydney.
 She later gained a teaching qualification at the Northern Rivers College of Advanced Education, and taught for a period before deciding to retrain as a lawyer and gaining a degree by correspondence from Macquarie University.